pauljickling/notes/devops/ansible.md

 ## Modules

 Modules are what are used to configure things.
 Essentially, Python scripts that are executed on the specified machine.
-Some of the first modules you will learn about are `ping` and `setup`. `ping` is used to test connections to various servers, and `setup` will return a list of *facts* about that server.
+Some of the first modules you would want to take a look at to get a sense of what Ansible is about are `ping` and `setup`. `ping` is used to test connections to various servers, and `setup` will return a list of *facts* about that server.

 As mentioned before, Ansible is idempotent so these modules won't change anything if the remote server already has the desired state.